mengyuchi/open-geo-tutorial/README.md

 `docker run -it --rm -p 8888:8888 -v <path to repo>:/home/jovyan/repo/ pangeo/pangeo-notebook:2021.05.15 jupyter lab --ip 0.0.0.0`

 This will download the Docker image that is needed to run this whole repo and then it will start up a Jupyter Lab instance that you can access by clicking the link in the terminal.
 Just change `<path to repo>` to the appropriate path and you'll be good to go!

+This series is modified from an [excellent tutorial series](https://github.com/ceholden/open-geo-tutorial) put together by [@ceholden](https://github.com/ceholden/) teaching open source geospatial tools with `GDAL`/`OGR`/`OSR` directly which I have modified to use more pythonic libraries and expanded with more material.
+A big thanks for Chris for building the foundation for this series!